widdowquinn/pyani/docs/quickstart.rst

 1. Download genomes
 ^^^^^^^^^^^^^^^^^^^

-``pyani`` can be used with an existing local set of genomes, but for this walkthrough we will download a new set of genomes with the ``pyani download`` command.
+``pyani`` can be used with an existing local set of genomes.
+For this walkthrough a new set of genomes will be downloaded with the ``pyani download`` command.

 ..
 TIP::
     ``pyani`` requires an *indexed* set of genomes, and the visualisation and classification steps benefit from having ``classes.txt`` and ``labels.txt`` files.
 These are generated automatically when downloading genomes, but you must create these in other ways when applying ``pyani`` to a set of local files.